rsdoiel/antenna/archives/2025/home_2025.15.md

 ---

-## What Trump’s Tariffs Could Mean For Homebuilding—and the Housing Crisis
+## What Trump’s Tariffs Could Mean for Home Building—and the Housing Crisis

 date: 2025-04-17, from: Dwell